The best PDF readers for Windows make it hassle-free to view documents on your desktop computer.

 What’s more, when you create a PDF document using Acrobat, you’re sent a smart file that you can edit, sign, share and search.
 You can even use the built-in preview feature to see what the document will look like on different screen sizes and resolutions.
 And if you’re writing a letter or have been sent an important form, you can add your signature by using the Acrobat app on a touchscreen-enabled device.

 If you’re interested in purchasing Acrobat, there are two offerings to pick from.
-Acrobat Standard DC costs $12.99 a month, letting you create, edit and sign PDF documents.
+Acrobat Standard DC which lets you create, edit and sign PDF documents.
+The subscription costs around $13 / £13 / AU$20 per month when paid for annually.
 However, it only works on Windows devices.
-Meanwhile, Acrobat Pro DC gives you access to all the listed features for $14.99 a month – plus it’s also compatible with Mac devices.
+Meanwhile, Acrobat Pro DC gives you access to all the listed features – plus it’s also compatible with Mac devices.
+This service costs around $20 / £20 / AU$30.

 Described by the company as a ‘transformative’ PDF application, the software lets you create and modify PDFs while providing a plethora of sophisticated management, security and collaboration features.
 For instance, you can manage who has access to documents, track who opens them, notify readers of document updates and send document requests to your colleagues.